BrandonLanes/employee-tracker/README.md

 - [Technologies Used](#technologies-used)
 - [Contribution](#contribution)
 - [License](#license)

+## Description

+Employee Tracker is a command-line application that allows business owners to view and manage their company's departments, roles, and employees.
+Built with Node.js, Inquirer, and PostgreSQL, this tool provides a seamless way to organize and plan your business by managing employee and organizational data efficiently.

 ## Features
 - View all departments in a formatted table showing department names and IDs.